 - Streaming servers aren’t labeled

 I’ll go into more detail about each of these points below.

 Speed: Is ExpressVPN fast?

-International servers were located in North America, Europe, and Asia.
-You won’t notice much of a bandwidth difference unless your home internet speed is well over 100 Mbps.
+We tested servers located in North America, Europe, and Asia.
+You won’t notice much of a slowdown while connected to ExpressVPN unless your home internet speed is well over 100 Mbps.
 Here are the average speeds for servers in each region:

-OpenVPN is the default protocol for all ExpressVPN connections, with the option to connect over UDP or TCP.
+We strongly recommend using the Lightway protocol if you want to maximize speed.
+OpenVPN is also available on all ExpressVPN connections, with the option to connect over UDP or TCP.
 L2TP and PPTP are also options, though the latter isn’t recommended due to security issues.

 Ping time, or latency, is useful if I’m trying to find a server with as little lag as possible.
 It takes a bit longer to run the download speed test than the ping time test, and the results are questionable–our internal tests show much higher speeds than what the app reports.